Questions You Should Be Asking in Your College Interviews

-"It's always a shame when a student misses a scholarship deadline because they weren't aware of the requirements," said Lindsey, another SLU admission counselor.
-"So don't be afraid to ask any and all questions regarding financial aid."
+Don't miss a scholarship deadline because you weren't aware of the requirements.
+Make sure you ask any and all questions you have regarding financial aid.
 Read more about financial aid, learn about work study and find out how to make college affordable.

 1. Is your school a good fit for me?

 It's not unusual to be intimidated by the idea of talking to admission counselors, there’s no need to be.
 They are there to help you.
 Just remember, college admission counselors really enjoy answering questions about the college search in general.
 It's their my job to help you find the right fit!